-A chip card uses an embedded microchip rather than a magnetic stripe to authenticate payments, providing strong transaction security features and other application capabilities not possible with traditional magnetic-stripe cards.
+All our debit cards are chip cards, which means they use an embedded microchip rather than a magnetic stripe to authenticate payments.
+This provides strong transaction security features and other application capabilities not possible with traditional magnetic-stripe cards.
 Chip cards also are known as EMV (Europay, MasterCard and Visa) cards.

 - Record keeping